Spider-Man (1967 TV series): Budget

 Because of the show's limited budget, Spider-Man's costume only has webbed areas on his head, arms and boots; the rest is plain, except for the spiders on his chest and back.
-The series relied on reused stock animation, including Spider-Man swinging across the New York City skyline and Peter stripping off his white dress shirt to reveal his spider suit.
+The series relied on reused stock animation, including Spider-Man swinging across the New York City skyline and Peter removing his shirt to reveal his spider suit.
 Character movement was also minimized.

 The second and third seasons were produced on a reduced budget by Krantz Films under Ralph Bakshi.
 The cost-cutting is most apparent in the third season, with two episodes reusing almost all the footage from two Rocket Robin Hood episodes (notably the season-three Rocket Robin Hood episode, "Dementia 5") and remaking previous episodes with minimal changes.

 Several stories during this time were written by noted science fiction/fantasy author Lin Carter.

 An error in Spider-Man's costume appeared throughout season one, with the spider on his costume having only six legs.
 By season two, new drawings of the costume showed an eight-legged spider, but reused footage from season one continued that season's error.

 The second- and third-season episodes had a darker tone, with dark-colored settings, psychedelic images and atmospheric music.
-Bakshi explored Peter's everyday life as a soft-spoken college student, such as his failure to make the football team in "Criminals in the Clouds" and becoming a star pitcher for the baseball team in "Diamond Dust".
+Bakshi explored Peter's everyday life as a soft-spoken college student, such as his failure to make the football team in "Criminals in the Clouds" and becoming a star pitcher for the baseball team in "Diamond Dust."
 He dated a variety of women who were either concealing secrets ("Home") or waited angrily for him while Spider-Man saved the city from destruction ("Swing City").
 Peter's most consistent love interest was Susan Shaw, who first appeared in "Criminals in the Clouds" and continued to appear in season-two and -three episodes, even though her appearance changed from episode to episode.
-Bakshi provided the first origin story for Spider-Man presented on television, "The Origin of Spider-Man", which actually used chunks of Stan Lee's dialogue from The Spectacular Spider-Man #1 - specifically, "In the Beginning", published in July 1968, a few months before the episode aired.
+Bakshi provided the first origin story for Spider-Man presented on television, "The Origin of Spider-Man," which actually used chunks of Stan Lee's dialogue from The Spectacular Spider-Man #1 - specifically, "In the Beginning," published in July 1968, a few months before the episode aired.

-Rocket Robin Hood footage

-"Phantom from the Depths of Time" and "Revolt in the Fifth Dimension" were largely recycled animation from two episodes ("From Menace to Menace" and "Dementia Five") of the earlier series Rocket Robin Hood, with Spider-Man substituted for Rocket Robin Hood on the animation cels.